jeremiah-shaulov/deno_fcgi/README.md

 Second argument allows to filter arriving requests.
 It uses [x/path_to_regexp](https://deno.land/x/path_to_regexp) library, just like [x/oak](https://deno.land/x/oak) does.

-Third argument is callback function with signature `(request: ServerRequest, params: any) => Promise<unknown>` that will be called for incoming requests that match filters.
+Third argument is callback function with signature `(request: `[ServerRequest](https://doc.deno.land/https://deno.land/x/fcgi@v1.0.5/mod.ts/~/ServerRequest)`, params: any) => Promise<unknown>` that will be called for incoming requests that match filters.
 `params` contains regexp groups from the path filter.

-"callback" can handle the request and call it's `req.respond()` method (not returning from the callback till this happens), or it can decide not to handle this request, and return without awaiting, so other handlers (registered with `fcgi.listen()`) will take chance to handle this request.
+"callback" can handle the request and call it's `req.respond()` method (awaiting for it's result), or it can decide not to handle this request, and return without calling `req.respond()`, so other handlers (registered with `fcgi.listen()`) will take chance to handle this request.
 If none handled, 404 response will be returned.

 Example: